ChaoKuan-Lin/docs/mkdocs/integrations/c.md

-# MoBagel-C-SDK
+# MoBagel C SDK
-Use MoBagel-C-SDK to quickly install MoBagel to your device(s).
-MoBagel-C-SDK is an open-source C library that makes it easy to integrate your C application with MoBagel.
+Use MoBagel C SDK to quickly install MoBagel to your device(s).
+MoBagel C SDK is an open-source C library that makes it easy to integrate your C application with MoBagel.

 ---